ndarville/workfolio/README.md

 The site will be available at `github_username.github.io`.

+If you know your way around Jekyll, GitHub, or static pages, you’ll also know how to host this elsewhere.

 How-To
 ------
 1. Create a GitHub user, if you don’t already have one.
 Here is the [registration page][].